 Organization has never been one of my strong points.
 I’m one of those people who is the queen of organized chaos.
 In fact?
 I often refer to my work area as an “organized mess.”
 I know where things are and that should be enough.. right?

-But, when it comes to the rest of the household, it’s really not fair to everyone else.
+But, when it comes to the rest of the household and common living spaces, it’s really not fair to everyone else.

 And at first, I had thought this was just one of those things.
 I was always a slightly messy child, even if I can get super-organized in my head.
 Oh yes, in my brain, I can Marie Kondo with the best of them.
 But in reality?
 Not so much.